Creating Short Term Programs

 Step Five: Fredonia Approval Process

-Following suggestions on revisions from the GIEC, you and OIE will begin working on having the program approved through channels at Fredonia.
+You and OIE will begin working on having the program approved through channels at Fredonia.
 For approval, the following individuals must approve the program.
 Be ready for suggestions and additional revisions as you move through this process:

 - Office of International Education, Director and Assistant Director